sonialouise/ts_class/README.md

 ## Install requirements
 It is assumed that python is already installed on your local machine.
 A virtual environment is recommended to hold all libraries required to run the project in a clean and safe way.
 To do this:
 1. Open command line
-2. python -m venv /path/to/new/virtual/environment
+2. python -m venv /path/to/new/virtual/environment    #We recommned creating new virtual environment in the envs folder C:/Users/Your_name/anaconda3/envs/SA
-3. ./path/to/new/virtual/environment/Scripts/activate
-4. where python # to check python set up in new environment
+4. /path/to/new/virtual/environment/Scripts/activate   #If using envs folder C:/Users/Your_name/anaconda3/envs/SA/Scripts/activate
-5. cd path/to/ts_class/ #to change working directory to location of ts_class folder
+5. cd path/to/ts_class/   #change working directory to location of ts_class folder
-6. pip install -r requirements.txt
+7. pip install -r requirements.txt

 ## Data